Live Shipping Estimates - Available Right Now

 What are the primary common types of containers in Wisconsin?

 In Wisconsin, there are mainly two kinds of containers.
-The first type is used for waste disposal and recycling — the bins used by homes and businesses to collect trash and recyclable materials.
-The second type is used for shipping and storage, which is common across various industries for holding and transporting goods.
+The first type is used for throwing away trash and recycling.
+These are the bins that people at home and businesses use to collect their waste and recyclable materials.
+The second type is used for shipping and storing items, which is common in various industries for holding and moving goods.

 What does "cargo-worthy" mean in Wisconsin?

-"Cargo-worthy" describes a shipping container that is safe and dependable for moving goods internationally.
-To be considered cargo-worthy, the container must be in good structural condition and carry a certification tag confirming it meets the required safety standards.
+"Cargo-worthy" describes a shipping container that is safe and dependable for moving goods around the world.
+To be considered cargo-worthy, the container needs to be in good shape and have a special tag that shows it meets safety standards.

 In Wisconsin, what is a container "Grade B"?